GPCRs in Medicinal Chemistry

 Call for Abstracts

 Applications for oral and poster presentation were welcome.
-Posters will be displayed throughout the meeting and applicants indicated whether they wished to be considered for a short flash oral presentation when submitting an abstract.
+Posters were displayed throughout the meeting and applicants indicated whether they wished to be considered for a short flash oral presentation when submitting an abstract.
 The closing dates were 31st March (oral, extended date) and 11th August (poster).

 Wednesday, 5th October